Stephanie Mickelsen: Government transparency

 In 2025, Mickelsen sponsored House Bill 378, requiring legislators, legislators-elect, and legislative candidates to disclose out-of-state travel funded by outside entities if related to governmental or policy purposes.
 Reports must be filed within 30 days, with $25-per-day fines for noncompliance.
 After a contentious debate, the bill passed the Idaho House by a 47–22 vote and advanced to the Senate.

 Political challenges within the party

-Mickelsen has faced significant criticism from Republican activists in Idaho such as Ryan Spoon, vice chair of the Ada County Republican Party, who in January of 2025 publicly urged ICE to raid Mickelsen’s farm, accusing her of employing undocumented workers.
+Mickelsen has faced significant criticism from Republican activists in Idaho such as Ryan Spoon, vice chair of the Ada County Republican Party, who in January 2025 publicly urged ICE to raid Mickelsen’s farm, accusing her of employing undocumented workers.
 Within days, ICE agents visited her operation, resulting in one worker being arrested and brought to a detention center in Las Vegas.
 Mickelsen has stated that the farm follows "all applicable federal and state laws to stay in compliance."
 Mickelsen has also faced local GOP censure attempts and challenges from hard-right primary opponents.
 She has spoken about the personal impact of these threats but maintains her positions on labor, immigration, and transparency as principled.